• Disabled by Association: California Federal Courts Consider Whether FEHA Supports Workplace Accommodations Based on Another Person’s Disability

 Key Takeaways

-• Going forward, there will be upper limits the amount of damages available to plaintiffs.
+• Going forward, there will be upper limits on the amount of damages available to plaintiffs.
 Each plaintiff can seek up to $5,000 for violations of BIPA sections (b) or (d).
 No longer can a plaintiff seek damages for every BIPA violation over the course of multiple years, which may lower a company’s exposure exponentially.

 • Courts still have discretion over the amount of damages, up to the statutory maximum, or even whether to award damages at all.